-Notification: The permittee must submit a pre-construction notification to the district
+Notification: The permittee must submit a pre-construction notification to the district engineer prior to commencing the activity.
+(See general condition 31.)
+(Sections 10 and 404)

 NOTE: THE IEPA HAS CONDITIONED SECTION 401 WATER QUALITY CERTIFICATION APPLICABLE TO NATIONWIDE PERMIT 38.
 DEPARTMENT OF THE ARMY AUTHORIZATION PURSUANT TO SECTION 404 OF THE CLEAN WATER ACT (33 U.S.C.
 1344) UNDER NATIONWIDE PERMIT 38 WILL BE SUBJECT TO THE THREE GENERAL IEPA CONDITIONS,